JRHelmus/SEVA/README.md

 Jerome Mies - J.J.Mies@hva.nl

-Igna Vermeulen - ignavermeulen@hotmail.com
+Igna Vermeulen -

-Seyla Wachlin - seylawachlin@gmail.com
+Seyla Wachlin -

-Vincent Gorka - vcgorka@me.com
+Vincent Gorka -

-Alexander Easton - Easton.ae@gmail.com
+Alexander Easton -

 Questions and bug reports
 --
-Any questions on the usage of the model or bug reports can be send to any of the contributors.
+Any questions on the usage of the model or bug reports can be send corresponding contributor.